-- 1. The GTLSCA CPS may be published at the repository within 7 calendars after review and approval by the eCA. - 2.
+- 1. The GTLSCA CPS is reviewed and updated annually and may be published at the repository within 7 calendar days after being reviewed and approved by the eCA. - 2.
 The GTLSCA must issue and publish at least one CRL per day.